dermesser/leveldb-rs/README.md

 * Fully synchronous: Efficiency gains by using non-atomic types, but writes may occasionally block during a compaction.
 In --release mode, an average compaction takes 0.2-0.5 seconds.
-* Compatibility with the original: Compression is not implemented so far; this works as long as compression is disabled in the original.
+* Compatible with the original implementation.
+If it isn't (crash/read error/write error), it's a bug and needs to be fixed.
-* Performance is decent; while usually not par with the original, due to multi-threading in the original and language-inherent overhead (we are doing things the right way), it will be enough for most use cases.
+* Performance is decent; while not quite up to par with the original (we don't use multithreading, for example) it is very much usable.
-* Safe: While using many shared pointers, the implementation is generally safe.
-Many places use asserts though, so you may see a crash -- in which case you should file a bug.
+* Safe: Many places use asserts though, so you may rarely see a crash -- in which case you should file a bug.

 ## Goals